-The main objective of a hospitalization plan is to cover for hospital & surgery bills and some outpatient treatments.
+The main objective of a hospitalisation plan is to cover for hospital and surgical bills, and selected outpatient treatments.

-The plan would be one of the most foundational plans you can have.
+The plan would be one of the most fundamental type of insurance you can have.

 You can choose to compare the shield plans out there.

-But in my opinion, all the plans offer the core benefits and are thus quite similar.
+But in my opinion, all plans offer the core benefits, hence they’re quite similar.
 You wouldn’t go wrong if you just approach any one company.

-The hospital plan usually only covers things that happen in the hospital.
+The hospital plan usually only covers items that occur in the hospital.

-But when you’re back at home and unable to work?
+But what happens when you’re back home and unable to work?
 Those daily expenses and commitments still don’t go away, and are not covered.